-Dr. Scipio asked about why these particular numbers were suggested.
+Dr. Scipio asked why choose these numbers.
 Dr. Ramzi pointed out a larger and odd number would be better.
 Dr. Harr pointed out that Investigation is very serious and could potentially be terminating someone's career so having a larger number would be advisable.

 At the previous meeting, a question was raised regarding possible appeal.
 Dr. Rossi identified language in the existing policy re: any appeal.
 She pointed out that the way it reads now, the appeal is to the DO and the Provost.
 So, the appeal is going to the person making the decision.
 It is not typically appropriate for an appeal to go to the person whose decision is being appealed.
 Thus, the recommendation is that the language be changed so that the appeal only goes to the provost.